VocAddict/UTAText/contents/preface.md

  Allen Wolmer, Atlanta Jewish Academy* * *
 {: data-type="newline"}

-The following faculty contributed to the development of Open VocalSynth Initiative *Precalculus*, the text from which this product was updated and derived.* * *
+The following faculty contributed to the development of {GROUP NAME} *Precalculus*, the text from which this product was updated and derived.* * *
 {: data-type="newline"}

  **Precalculus Reviewers*** * *